Nab-paclitaxel (Abraxane®) for pancreatic cancer

 Nab-paclitaxel with gemcitabine is given in a four-week cycle.
-Both drugs will usually be given on the same day.
-You will have them once a week for three weeks, and then have one week off.
-The exact number of cycles will depend on how well the treatment works and how you cope with it.
-Speak to your doctor about your treatment plan.
+This means that you will have nab-paclitaxel and gemcitabine once a week for three weeks, and then have a break from treatment for a week.
+This break allows your body to recover between treatments.
+The number of chemotherapy cycles you have will depend on how the treatment is working and how chemotherapy affects you.
+Your chemotherapy team can tell you more about this.

 Nab-paclitaxel chemotherapy cycle

 Nab-paclitaxel can cause side effects, but these can affect everyone differently, and you may not get all of the side effects mentioned here.
 Your chemotherapy team should tell you about possible side effects and how they are managed.
 Ask them any questions you have.
 You can also speak to our specialist nurses on our free Support Line.